semaphoreci/semaphore/docs/docs/using-semaphore/permissions.md

 ### Contributor {#project-contributor}

-Contributors can view, rerun, change workflows and SSH into jobs.
+Contributors can view, rerun, change workflows, and SSH into jobs.
 Can promote and view insights, and run schedulers.

 In addition to the [reader permisions](#project-reader), contributors can: